ludwig-cf/ludwig-cf.github.io/inputs/fe.rst

 discussed in the following sections.

-Details of general (Newtonian) fluid parameters, such as viscosity, are discussed in Section CROSS REFERENCE.
+Details of general (Newtonian) fluid parameters, such as viscosity, are discussed in :ref:`Simulation parameters`.